 Windows Performance Analyzer (WPA)

 Windows Performance Analyzer (WPA) is a performance analyzing tool used to produce in-depth performance profiles of both systems and apps.
 In Windows 8, WPA is enhanced to provide more intuitive results to developers to troubleshoot and resolve software issues that are impacting system performance.
-This is now accessible through Windows Assessment Console (AC) or through WPA itself which is shipped in the Windows SDK.
+This is now accessible through Windows Assessment Console (AC) or through WPA itself, which is shipped in the Windows SDK.

 Windows Performance Recorder (WPR)